Rental yields are continuing to grow, and properties for rent have maintained its appeal to both foreign and local investors.

-The Philippines has consistently been one of the most competitive countries in real estate not only because of the availability of construction and development resources, but also because of its improving economy.
+The Philippines has consistently been one of the most competitive countries in real estate not only because of the availability of construction and development resources but also because of its improving economy.
 Rentals in the Philippines are of particular note in the property market as the country's gross annual rental income has increased by 7.53 percent in 2014, surpassing the real estate sector of other major Asian countries, such as Indonesia, Thailand, Japan, Malaysia, and Hong Kong.

-Rental yields are continuing to grow, and properties for rent have maintained its attraction to both foreign and local investors.
+The rental yield for a property for rent continues to grow, especially as a property for rent is becoming a sought-after asset to both foreign and local investors.
 As a result, rental options are becoming more comprehensive and diverse, especially in the leading locations of the country: Metro Manila, Metro Cebu, and Metro Davao.
 However, prices have remained reasonable because of heavy competition.

 Deciding on your type of home is crucial.
 A house for rent may be the top choice for most, but this may not always be practical financially and lifestyle-wise.
 Determine what best fits your way of life in terms of size, environment, and the amenities most necessary to you.
 Sometimes, one may find that a condo for rent is the more appropriate as well as lucrative property type to invest in.

 Lastly, always comprehensively read all the pages of your rental contract, including the fine print, prior to signing.
-The terms and conditions of your lease outline your rights and responsibilities as a tenant, and can safeguard your self and your investment in case anything goes wrong.
+The terms and conditions of your lease outline your rights and responsibilities as a tenant, and can safeguard yourself and your investment in case anything goes wrong.

 With a diverse property market, "rent to own" real estate is not difficult to find.
 Essentially, all locales have space that is available for lease, and those that can be leased may have the option of being purchased.